MicrosoftDocs/Advertising-docs/Advertising/bingads-12/guides/authentication-oauth.md

 ### Q. If I don't want to support work or school accounts, do I need to make any changes?

-Although there is no forced upgrade planned in the near term, we recommend all clients upgrade to the new [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) during calendar year 2019.
+We recommend all clients upgrade to the new [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) during calendar year 2019.
 The Microsoft identity platform endpoint supports both work and personal accounts.
-The Bing Ads SDKs and documentation will promote the Microsoft identity platform endpoint.
+The Bing Ads SDKs version 12.13.2 and later use the [Microsoft identity platform endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) by default.

 ### Q. What changes are required for my application to support work or school accounts via the API?

 There are one or more steps depending on your current app registration:
 - Use the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) for access and refresh token requests.
 The Microsoft identity platform endpoint supports both work and personal accounts.
 - If you have an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67, then you must register a new application.
 Valid Microsoft identity platform application IDs are formatted as a GUID with dashes e.g., ab01c23d-4e56-7f8a-90bc-1d23efabc45d.
 If you don't see an existing app in the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908), that's an indication that you should replace it with a new app.
 If you use a new application ID, then you must prompt users again for consent to manage their accounts.
+To continue using the older application ID with Bing Ads SDKs version 12.13.2 and later, you'll need to set the "require live connect" property of each OAuth object.
 - Handle [operation error codes](operation-error-codes.md) 122 through 125 to help users of your application select the correct credentials i.e., work versus personal account.

 ### Q. Does a user need to grant consent after my app upgrades to the Microsoft identity platform endpoint?